santisoler/post-install/README.md

 # ./post-install packages
 ```

-If we want to assume yes all the questions from the apt statements, we can add a -y option:
+If we want to assume yes all the questions from the apt statements, we can add
+a `-y` option:

 ```
 # ./post-install -y packages
 ```

-In case we have more than one packages file, for example one for jessie and another one for jessie-backports, we can run them together:
+In case we have more than one packages file, for example one for `stretch` and
+another one for `stretch-backports`, we can run them together:

 ```
 # ./post-install packages1 packages2